 A lot of people regularly wash their duvet covers along with the rest of their bedding.
 However, many forget to wash the duvet itself, and can go years without washing it.

-Many people are confused as to whether a duvet can be washed in a normal washing machine, as many assume that duvets are too technical and therefore need to be washed and dry cleaned professionally.
+Many people assume that duvets are too large to be put in a regular washing machine, and therefore need to be washed and dry cleaned professionally.

 But can you actually wash it in your washing machine at home?

 The short answer is, it depends.
 Read on to learn if you can safely machine wash your duvet.